Gino-Freud-Hobayan/retail-store-management-gino/README.md

 <h3> I was able to organize my code into real world objects using "Classes" and "Objects" </h3>
 <br>

 1.)
-I created separate Classes for Customer, Product, Order, and Inventory.
+Separate Classes for Customer, Product, Order, and Inventory.

 <br><br>

 2.)
 Copy Constructor